Marketing mix: Lauterborn's 4 Cs (1990)

 Robert F. Lauterborn proposed a 4 Cs classification in 1990.
 His classification is a more consumer-orientated version of the 4 Ps that attempts to better fit the movement from mass marketing to niche marketing:

 Shimizu's 4 Cs: in the 7Cs Compass Model

-After Koichi Shimizu proposed a 4 Cs classification in 1973, it was expanded to the 7Cs Compass Model to provide a more complete picture of the nature of marketing in 1979.
-The 7Cs Compass Model is a framework of co-marketing (commensal marketing or Symbiotic marketing).
-Also the Co-creative marketing of a company and consumers are contained in the co-marketing.
-Co-marketing (collaborate marketing) is a marketing practice where two companies cooperate with separate distribution channels, sometimes including profit sharing.
+Koichi Shimizu, a professor at Josai University proposed a 4 Cs classification of marketing mix in 1973.
+Then in 1979, it was expanded to the 7Cs Compass Model.
+The 7Cs Compass Model is a framework of co-marketing, which is a marketing strategy where business entities collaborate closely in their marketing efforts.
+Also the co-creation marketing of a company and consumers are contained in the co-marketing.
+Co-marketing (or collaborative marketing) is a marketing practice where two companies cooperate with separate distribution channels, sometimes including profit sharing.
 It is frequently confused with co-promotion.
-Also commensal (symbiotic) marketing is a marketing on which both corporation and a corporation, a corporation and a consumer, country and a country, human and nature can live.
+Also commensal (symbiotic) marketing is a marketing on which both corporation and a corporation, a corporation and a consumer, country and a country, human and nature coexist.